NovaSector/NovaSector/modular_nova/modules/player_homes/README.md

 owners have to police, and it lets somebody wander your rooms on the strength of a yes you gave three rounds ago.
 A knock costs one click and is always about right now.

+An owner who does not want callers can switch **Callers** off under Fittings on their console.
+That takes them off the terminal's door list entirely — nobody can knock, and the refusal is indistinguishable from their being out, so a stale window is not a way to tell "away" from "in, and ignoring you".
+Guests already inside are left where they are; this only refuses new callers.

+Unlike the lighting and gravity, it is **not** written to the sidecar.
+It lives on the loaded instance and lasts only as long as the home is standing — walk out and back in and the door answers again.
+A "do not disturb" left set from three rounds ago is a door nobody can knock at for reasons its owner no longer remembers.

 The host has to be **online and in their own home**.
 You cannot knock at an empty house: admission is one-time and granted in the moment, so a host answering from the far side of the station would be letting somebody into rooms they are not in — which is the standing-access model this deliberately